strubium/source-sdk-2013-smeagled/README.md

 * vrad.exe now uses 32 threads instead of 16
 * Proximity voice chat in multiplayer
 * Fixed <code>func_monitor</code> not networking properly in multiplayer
+* Fixed being unable to detonate <code>weapon_slam</code> when having a satchel in the world and ready tripmine in hands.
+* Improved the preformence of Glow Outlines

 Coming Soon:
 * Webm video support (Using [Webm Video Services](https://github.com/nooodles-ahh/video_services/tree/master))